rebeccalim20/IDAssignment1/README.md

 ###  Exisitng Features

-- **All page layout consist of the header design (band name),navigation bar to all different pages , footer design (include the link to the band social media)**
+- **All page layout consist of the header design (band name),navigation bar to all different pages , footer design (include the link to the band social media) (for the view social media included animation when user interacted) (All pages included changes the colour of the scrollbar)**
 - first page of the website consist of album design of the band and include the form page design  , included the required form for the user to fill up
-- the second page of the website include the book page design , time slot , location and  more on allowing the user to book their tickets to the live concert of the band
+- the second page of the website include the book page design , time slot , location and  more on allowing the user to book their tickets to the live concert of the band .
+(Include the design for animated hover button for interactive view )
 - the third page of the website include the music video of the band , regarding on their work video.
 - the fourth page of the website include the band information , the members name  and more about the band history regarding when they started.